-$^{^{13}}$ Generally speaking, it can be stated that any "rules" / "principles" regulating the character of relations (interaction) between the substrate and the structural factor always represent relation-control-information, i.e. "enmorphya of relation".
+Generalizing, one can state that any 'rules' / 'principles', regulating the character of relations (of interaction) between substrate and structural factor, always represent a relation-control-information, i.e. an 'enmorphya of relation'.

 The enmorphya of relation in the frame of a system, as already discussed above, directly impacts the relation (interaction) between the property (information-about-substrate) and the substrate of this system.
 Therefore, a modification of the enmorphya of relation changes the entire system simultaneously on both sides: on the side of substrate and on the side of its properties.